 Kids, especially toddlers, wiggle, run, jump and climb A LOT.
 They also love picking out their outfits.
 Buy pieces they will be comfortable being their busy little selves in, and that are complementary in color and style so they look put together even when they dress themselves!

 Pick tops and bottoms that can easily be mixed and matched.
 I’m a fan of soft cotton tops and joggers or leggings for bottoms.
-An easy way to pick a color scheme for your capsule is by using the colors in a few “foundation” pieces you love.

 Other capsule wardrobe posts you might like: